HemantKr21/HemantKr21/README.md

 - 👋 Hi, I’m @HemantKr21
 - 👀 I’m interested in learning, creating and executing.
 - 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on my skills.
 - 📫 How to reach me ... du.hemantkumar@gmail.com

 <!---